 Documents you’ll need to maintain for six years after the date the loan is forgiven or repaid:

-You can apply for forgiveness for payroll costs incurred for the eight weeks beginning on either:
+You can apply for forgiveness for payroll costs incurred for the covered period beginning on either:

 Payroll costs eligible for forgiveness can be for employees who are working and/or for those who are not currently working but you retained on the payroll.

-Yes, if you follow certain steps by the June 30, 2020, deadline to restore staffing levels.
+Yes, if you follow certain steps to restore staffing levels.

 For the number of employees:

 The amount forgiven will be reduced by the same percentage as the percentage reduction in full-time-equivalent employees.
 First, you need to pick a reference point to determine your initial FTE count.

 Say you had an average of 10 FTEs during the reference period, but after the eight-week PPP loan period you had eight FTEs.
 That is a 20% reduction in the number of employees.
 Your loan forgiveness amount would thereby be reduced by 20%.

 For more information on how to determine FTE counts in reference to the PPP forgiveness process, please see the interim rule.

 Loan forgiveness is affected if salaries are reduced by more than 25 percent.
 This reduction is calculated by individual employee, not in the aggregate.
 The amount that will not be forgiven will be the same as the amount of salary reduction over 25 percent.
 For example, if you reduced an employee’s salary from $1,000 a week to $750 a week, you would be eligible for loan forgiveness.
 But, if you reduce the salary to $700, you would not be forgiven for the $50 difference each week.
 After the eight-week loan period, $400 ($50 times eight weeks) of the loan would not be forgiven.